This guide highlights the key differences when playing singles badminton rules. BWF govern badminton rules and regulations for singles players.

 It means only the server can earn points in those particular rules of badminton singles.
 Likewise, in official BWF games, committing badminton faults mean you surrender the serve.
 Your opponent also earns a point.
 Badminton faults include:

-Badminton Rules and Regulations for Singles Service Area in the United Kingdom
+Badminton Singles Service Area Rules for the United Kingdom